Campus Environmental Commitments

 Energy & Operations

-Chatham has purchased renewable power either directly or through RECS since 2002, and now purchases 15% of their total electricity usage from a Green-E Certified mix of renewable energy that is primarily wind power.
-Two grants were recently awarded to Chatham, allowing the installation of solar thermal water heating for the University's Woodland and Fickes dormitories and the retrofitting of lighting system at Chatham's Eastside building.
+Chatham has purchased renewable power either directly or through RECS since 2002, and now purchases 90% of their total electricity usage from a Green-E Certified mix of renewable energy that is primarily wind power.
+Chatham has installed solar thermal water heating for the University's Woodland and Fickes dormitories and completed the retrofitting of the lighting system at Chatham's Eastside building.

 Recycling & Waste